w3f/Web3-wiki/docs/community.md

 - [Forum](https://forum.web3.foundation/) - Forum for discussing issues related to the Web3 Foundation.
 - [Medium](https://medium.com/web3foundation) - Articles posted by the Web3 Foundation.

-For more information on the Polkadot community specifically, see the [Polkadot](tech_stack/Layer-1/low_trust_interaction_platforms/polkadot) page.
+For more information on the Polkadot community specifically, see the Polkadot wiki's [community page](http://wiki.polkadot.network/en/latest/community/).

+For more information on projects being built on the Web3 Tech Stack, see [Ecosystem](ecosystem).